2 October 2019 - 10 November 2019

 17 April 2019 - 23 June 2019

 Milan’s Ramo Collection comprises nearly 600 works on paper by artists belonging to some of the most important movements and tendencies in twentieth-century Italian art.
-This exhibition – the first to present a selection of drawings from the Collection outside Italy – explores the discipline as more than just a ‘preparatory’ activity, considering it as an art form in its own right.Read more...
+This exhibition – the first to present a selection of drawings from the Collection outside Italy – explored the discipline as more than just a ‘preparatory’ activity, considering it as an art form in its own right.Read more...